-- Entry Fee requires to visit Hawa Mahal Museum.
+- Entry Fee requires visiting Hawa Mahal Museum.

-- Entry Fee requires to visit inside the Nahargarh Fort as well.
+- Entry Fee requires visiting the Nahargarh Fort as well.

 - In Rajasthan Elephant, is a symbol of ‘Good Luck’, Horse is a symbol of ‘Power’ and Camel is a symbol of ‘Love’.

-It was very blessing being able to visit one of the most well known and historical Sufi Saint Khwaja Moinuddin Chisti’s Holy Ajmer Sharif Dargah (Shrine).
+It was very blessing being able to visit one of the most well-known and historical Ajmer Sharif Dargah of Holy Sufi Saint Khwaja Moinuddin Chisti Rahmatullah.
 All over the world, Ajmer is mostly well known for this Holy Shrine.
-Spend some serene and peaceful time here and then give a quick visit at Ana Sagar, and it was just ok.
+Spend some serene and peaceful time here and then give a quick visit to Ana Sagar, and it was just ok.